Woman with a notebookErin Ptah ([personal profile] ptahrrific) wrote,

 The antibiotics made Jon wonder how exactly this shrinking thing worked.
 Had he actually been shrunk at the cellular level, so that bacteria would be too large for white blood cells to handle?
 Or did he just have fewer cells, like a graphic at a lower resolution?

 And what would happen if you shrunk somebody to the size of an atom?
 Would you be able to get them back, or would they only end up horribly pixelated?
-Was he still large enough to be restored to his proper size?
+Was he still high-res enough to be restored to his proper size?

 All this thinking was starting to give Jon a headache.
 He contemplated the (tiny) tube of HeadOn, then headed for the kitchen to see if there was any (very light) beer.